Therapy options

 I offer individual psychotherapy for adolescents ages 13 and up.
 My approach is grounded in my deep respect for teens’ agency, resilience, and creativity.

-I have worked as a therapist in a high school, supporting teens around depression, anxiety, suicidality, self harm, neurodivergence, substance and alcohol use, gender identity, sexuality, racism, disordered eating, stress, trauma, and grief and loss.
-I am also a parent myself.
+I have worked as a therapist in a high school, supporting teens around depression, anxiety, suicidality, self harm, neurodivergence, substance and alcohol use, gender identity, sexuality, racism, disordered eating, stress, trauma, and grief.

-I provide affirming care for teens who identify as trans, non-binary, gender nonconforming, and LGBTQIA+.
-I also offer support for parents who are processing their own emotions relating to a child’s gender identity or sexuality.
+I am committed to providing affirming care for trans, non-binary, gender nonconforming, and LGBTQIA+ youth.
+I also offer support for parents who are processing their own emotions relating to a child’s emerging gender identity or sexuality.

 -